solewniczak/mwparallelparser/README.rst

     }

 Each span must be a continuous fragment of the document, but no longer than one line of the output.
 If the tag is longer than one line, many spans are defined.
 There are two types of spans.
-The first are line spans, which selects the entire line: ``{'line': int}``.
-The second are inline spans, that selects only part of a line:
+The first is line spans, which selects the entire line: ``{'line': int}``.
+The second is inline spans, which selects only part of a line:
 ``{'line': int, 'start': int, 'length': int}``.
-In the inline spans the ``'start'`` defines the index of a first character inside the span, the ``'length'`` defines number of characters that are included in the span.
+In the inline spans, the ``'start'`` defines the index of a first character inside the span, the ``'length'`` defines a number of characters that are included in the span.

 wiki link
 ~~~~~~~~~